apache/pulsar-dotpulsar/docfx_project/index.md

 * **Daniel Blankensteiner** - *Initial work* - [Danske Commodities](https://github.com/DanskeCommodities)

 Contributions are welcomed and greatly appreciated.
 See also the list of [contributors](https://github.com/apache/pulsar-dotpulsar/contributors) who participated in this project.
+Read the [CONTRIBUTING](https://github.com/apache/pulsar-dotpulsar/blob/master/CONTRIBUTING.md) guide for how to participate.

 If your contribution adds Pulsar features for C# clients, you need to update both the [Pulsar docs](https://pulsar.apache.org/docs/client-libraries/) and the [Client Feature Matrix](https://pulsar.apache.org/client-feature-matrix/).
 See [Contribution Guide](https://pulsar.apache.org/contribute/site-intro/#pages) for more details.